pashmaklang/pashmak/doc/en/6_Functions.md

 # Functions
-function is a system to make alias for some codes (function).
+Function is a system to make alias for some codes (function).

 look at this example:
 ```bash